durovsky/rep/rep-I000X.rst

 Hardware interfaces are top-level priority in ROS-Industrial Roadmap [#ros-i_roadmap]_, however if not considering canopen package from IPA [#ros_canopen]_, there hasn't been any obvious progress in this field for quite a long time now.

 Filedbus technology has been commonly used in manufacturing processes for more than 25 years and there is a wide variety of competing standards on the market [#fieldbus_wiki]_.
-Due to several reasons (support, available hardware components, opennes, real-time performance, scope) we decided to experiment with Profinet, since we consider integration of this standard a viable way how to allow ROS-I systems to comunicate with PCL's HMI's, OPCs and various industrial hardware.
+Due to several reasons (support, available hardware components, opennes, real-time performance, scope) we decided for Profinet, since we consider integration of this standard a one of the possible ways how to allow ROS-I systems to comunicate with PCL's HMI's, OPCs and various industrial hardware.

-We would like to address following two scenarios in particular
+We would like to address following two scenarios in particular:

   - Integration of ROS-I system into existing industrial network (PLC as a master)
   - Using ROS-I system as a high level system for industrially driven mechanics (PC as a master)

-The goal of this project is therefore to develop a ROS-Profinet-wrapper for communication module Siemens CP1616. [#cp1616]_, in order to provide this progressive hardware interface to ROS-Industrial community.
+The goal of this project is therefore to develop a ROS-Profinet-wrapper on the top of IO base library for Siemens CP1616 [#cp1616]_, in order to provide guidelines and background for usage of this progressive hardware interface by ROS-Industrial community.

 CP1616
 ========
-Communication module Siemens CP1616 [#cp1616]_ enables PGs/PCs equipped with a PCI slot to be connected to PROFINET IO.
-Since module offers the communication possibilities of both IO Controllers/IO Devices (master/slave), usage in various network configurations is possible.
+Communication module Siemens CP1616 [#cp1616]_ enables PGs/PCs equipped with a PCI slot to be connected to PROFINET.
+Since CP1616 offers the communication possibilities of both IO Controllers/IO Devices (master/slave), usage in various network configurations is possible.

 .. image:: rep-I000X/cp1616.jpg